-Here are our favourites – Banff Hotel recommendations
+Here are our favorites – Banff Hotel recommendations

 - Rooms – 764

-- Great hospitality, awesome mountain view rooms includes studio or deluxe rooms
+- Great hospitality, awesome mountain view rooms include studio or deluxe rooms

 - Features – Luxury stay, great for individuals or couples (Willow Stream Spa – packages for couples available), Banff Bed and Breakfast packages (hotel stay with a la carte breakfast)